What exactly is a mobile ______ attack?

 This is exacerbated by another factor: mobile endpoints are a primary place that users read their personal emails on systems not protected by enterprise mail gateways with phishing protections.
 In addition to credential loss, when a user simply accesses a phishing site on mobile, an exploit can be delivered that compromises the device.

-In our free webinar on August 28th at 10am Central, we will explain:
+In our free webinar on August 28th, we explained:

 - What mobile phishing is;